 LEVEL 1 COURSES

-FUNDAMENTALS OF APPLIED PREVENTION AND HEALTH PROMOTION
+FUNDAMENTALS OF APPLIED PREVENTION & HEALTH PROMOTION

 4 WEEKS ONLINE

 This course is designed to introduce the fundamental concepts of Applied Prevention and Heath Promotion that can be used universally across the spectrum of practice disciplines, settings, and lifespan served.
 In this course, students will develop specific skills to begin implementing the principles of prevention and health promotion in their current practice settings.
 In addition, this course will provide a framework for students to expand their knowledge into larger populations and individual areas of interest or opportunity.

 The student will understand and be able to articulate the burden of non-communicable disease in the United States.

 The student will explore common population health frameworks, models, and management approaches.

 The student will research, prepare, and present a logical risk pathway, including use of relevant and contemporary supporting evidence.

 The student will prepare and present at least two case studies, at varying levels of the social-ecological framework, that successfully integrate concepts learned.

 July 26, 2020